 When should I arrive in order to start my semester on time? +

 Based on current guidance, international students with an F-1 or J-1 visa may enter the U.S. up to 30 days prior to the program start date indicated on their I-20 or DS-2019 forms.
-When making plans for arrival to the U.S., students are advised to factor in adequate time to receive the vaccine and quarantine.
-No student will be allowed to participate in campus events, reside in the residence halls, or attend classes without being fully vaccinated.
-The university is in the process of developing interim housing space for arriving international students to allow for vaccination wait times and quarantine.
-The university will be offering online programs and activities for international students during this period.
+When making plans for arrival to the U.S., students are advised to factor in adequate time to receive the vaccine and quarantine (as needed).
+The university is in the process of developing interim housing space for arriving international students to allow for vaccination wait times.

 New International graduate students are advised to contact their academic program for information on school-specific orientation activities for international graduate students.